 Here’s a “bike bus” from India.
 Although the name of the public school might be Ideal, their buses aren’t.
 It looks like a rusty cage.
-Fasten your seatbelts kids!
+Fasten your seatbelts, kids!

 Classic New York City Street Buses

 These classic European-made buses from around the turn of the century ruled the streets of New York City for decades until their massive subway system was up and running.
-If you look carefully at the right side of the photo, you might notice the arch from Washington Square Park.
+If you look carefully on the right side of the photo, you might notice the arch from Washington Square Park.

-NERD NOTE: In 1889, to celebrate the centennial of George Washington’s inauguration as president of the United States, a large plaster and wood Memorial Arch was erected over Fifth Avenue just north of Washington Square Park.
-The temporary plaster and wood arch was so popular that in 1892 a permanent marble arch was erected.
+NERD NOTE: In 1889, to celebrate the centennial of George Washington’s inauguration as President of the United States, a large plaster and wood Memorial Arch was erected over Fifth Avenue just north of Washington Square Park.
+The temporary plaster and wood arch was so popular that in 1892, a permanent marble arch was erected.
 The inscription on the arch reads: “Let us raise a standard to which the wise and the honest can repair.
-The event is in the hand of God. – Washington”
+The event is in the hand of God. – Washington.”

 The JL421 Badonkadonk Land Cruiser Tank

 The JL421 Badonkadonk Land Cruiser (ba-donk-a-donk) is a custom-made tank that looks like it was modeled after Jabba the Hut’s Sail Barge from Star Wars: Return of the Jedi.
-Nicknamed the “Donk,” the JL421 Land Cruiser is actually a small bus transport can hold a crew of 5 people internally and another 5 on the roof (or 20 Jawas).
+Nicknamed the “Donk,” the JL421 Land Cruiser is actually a small bus transport that can hold a crew of 5 people internally and another 5 on the roof (or 20 Jawas).
 It can also be driven from within the armored shell or from an exposed standing position through the hatch.
 Is the Donk classified under strange buses, unusual trucks or is it just a tank?
 We can’t decide.
 You can read all about The Donk here.

 Chinese Long Bus